 This course exposes students to learning theories and educational practices that can be applied to ministry settings.
 Learning theories help teachers understand how humans acquire new knowledge and embrace truth for transformational life change.
 This course will address not only inner processes that bring about growth, but also the environmental and social influences that can either promote or hinder wholistic learning that results in biblical wisdom.

 This course looks at the life of Jesus to learn from Him as the Master Teacher, Leader and Discipler.
-Students will explore Scripture and the lives of other godly men and women to gain a composite picture of leadership that addresses heart issues in the lives of people they will lead.
-Leadership from a biblical perspective will be countercultural and address issues of pride vs. humility, how we view failure/success and taking initiative in a Spirit-driven process.
-Students will have the opportunity for hands on integration of theory with practice as they process the course concepts in life with others in a relational context of ministry.
+Students will explore Scripture and the lives of other godly men and women to gain a composite picture of leadership that addresses heart issues in the lives of the people they will lead.
+Leadership from a biblical perspective will be countercultural and address issues of pride versus humility, how we view failure/success, and taking initiative in a Spirit-driven process.
+Students will have the opportunity for hands-on integration of theory with practice, as they process the course concepts in life with others in a relational context of ministry.

 This course will examine the relationship between the fields of psychology and theology.
-A theory of integration will be presented, along with discussions concerning specific psychological topics (i.e. self-esteem, etc.) from a biblical vantage point.
-Prerequisite: PSY110 or SOC110.
+A theory of integration will be presented, along with discussions concerning specific psychological topics (i.e. self-esteem, anxiety, etc.) from a biblical vantage point.
+Prerequisite: PSY 110 or SOC 110.
 Three hours.

 The individuals who will challenge you to learn:

 B.A. in Christian Education, Wheaton College; M.A. in Christian Education, Talbot School of Theology; Ph.D. in Educational Studies (Character Development and Spiritual Formation), Talbot School of Theology